jon-jacky/home/commonplace.md

   lost victory.

-  It is this link between mass murder of civilians and brutal modern warfare that is missing from Stahel's book. ...
+  It is this link between mass murder of civilians and brutal modern warfare that is missing from Stahel's book.
+Instead we read the familiar account of frantic, at times heroic fighting, brilliant, but at times also stupid leadership, lost victories and dreadful defeats. ... it tells us little about the world these soldiers had almost succeeded  in building.
 All this vast shedding of blood by Germany and its allies had but one ultimate goal --  the systematic murder of entire populations ..."

 14 Sep 2020